Advanced LCA – Consequential and IO‑based Life Cycle Assessment

 When and where?:

 The course requires basic knowledge of Life Cycle Assessment, i.e. the knowledge of the tool that one might get at bachelor or master level.
 This means that the students need to have either a strong theoretical understanding of LCA or practical experience (having done some LCA studies before, even if simple).
-We don’t teach the basics, and select the students based on their prior experience to make an homogeneous group and ensure a high starting level.
-In this way we can teach more advanced topics that are fit for a PhD level course.
+Since teaching the basics of LCA is not part of the course, students are selected based on their prior experience to make an homogeneous group and ensure a high starting level.
+This allows to teach more advanced topics that are fit for a PhD level course.

 Price and course conditions: